Buttermilk panna cotta with strawberries

 Soak the gelatin leaves or powder in just enough water till soft, about 5 minutes.

-You can serve the panna cotta in the bowls topped with a couple teaspoons of the strawberry mix.
+You can serve the panna cotta in the bowls topped with a couple of teaspoons of the strawberry mix.